 Wellfleet Bay protects and monitors nesting Piping Plovers, Least Terns, Common Terns, and American Oystercatchers at several private, state, and Mass Audubon-owned beaches between Truro and Chatham.
 Volunteers help record information related to mating activity, nest attempts, egg laying and hatching, chick survival, and reports on predator activity.
 Volunteers also have limited, but important, public interaction and education responsibilities.
 The season runs April 1–September 1, but mostly May–July.

 Horseshoe Crab Surveys and Tagging

-Since 1990, Wellfleet Bay has conducted research and monitoring related to horseshoe crab populations on the Outer Cape that has helped promote a sustainable fishery and guide local conservation efforts.
+Since 1990, Wellfleet Bay has conducted research and monitoring related to Atlantic Horseshoe Crab populations on the Outer Cape that has helped promote a sustainable fishery and guide local conservation efforts.
 Volunteers help conduct spawning surveys in both Wellfleet and Orleans.
 Volunteers are also needed to assist staff with tagging crabs and walking beaches to re-sight them later in season.
 Season runs April 15–July 1.

 Cape Cod Osprey Project

 A volunteer-based effort to monitor and map as many Osprey nests on Cape Cod as possible via Google Earth to record nest coordinates, and a data sheet to record nesting data.
 The season runs April–September.

 Sea Turtle Stranding Beach Patrol

 Search bayside beaches on Cape Cod for cold-stunned sea turtles and aid in their rescue.
 Volunteers are needed to be "on-call" to walk stretches of beach at high tides, locations based upon wind direction.
 Volunteers are also needed to drive rescued turtles to New England Aquarium in Quincy.
 Season runs November–December.